Glasgow Science Centre

 Lonely Planet review

-Scotland's flagship millennium project, the ultramodern Glasgow Science Centre, will keep the kids entertained for hours (that's middle-aged kids, too!).
-It brings science and technology alive through hundreds of interactive exhibits on four floors.
-Look out for the illusions (like rearranging your features through a 3-D head-scan) and the cloud chamber, which makes natural radiation visible.
-The museum consists of an egg-shaped titanium-covered IMAX theatre (phone for current screenings) and an interactive Science Mall with floor-to-ceiling windows – a bounty of discovery for young, inquisitive minds.
-There's also a rotating 127m high observation tower ;aplanetarium, where the Scottish Power Space Theatre brings the night sky to life, and a Virtual Science Theatre , which treats visitors to a 3-D molecular journey.
-To get here, take Arriva bus 24 from Renfield St or First Glasgow bus 89 or 90 from Union St.
+This ultramodern science museum will keep the kids entertained for hours (that's middle-aged kids, too!).
+It brings science and technology alive through hundreds of interactive exhibits on four floors: a bounty of discovery for inquisitive minds.
+There's also an IMAX theatre (see www.cineworld.com for current screenings), a rotating 127m high observation tower ; a planetarium, and a Science Theatre , with live science demonstrations.
+To get here, take bus 89 or 90 from Union St.